purr/auto-stop/README.md

     - Set to 0 to skip fade-in entirely
     - Avoids sudden loud audio when resuming
   - **Start Volume**: Initial volume when fading in (default: 20%)

+- **Auto-Resume Rules**:
   - **Resume on Manual Pause**: Whether to auto-resume other media when you manually pause current media
     - Enabled: Pausing YouTube will resume your music
     - Disabled: Manual pause = nothing resumes automatically
   - **Auto-Expire**: If you watch new media for longer than X seconds, old media won't auto-resume
     - Set to 0 to disable (always resume)
     - Example: Set to 120 → if you watch a video for 2+ minutes, your music won't auto-resume

 - **Whitelist**: Add domains that should never be paused
+  - Supports wildcards: `*.example.com` matches all subdomains
   - Example: `spotify.com` - Spotify will always keep playing even if you start media elsewhere
   - Whitelisted media doesn't appear in the popup at all